-You may have heard another parent say in passing, “I opened an ABLE account – you should think about it
+You may have heard another parent say, in passing, “I opened an ABLE account—you should think about it

 too.”
 But, what exactly does that mean?

-An ABLE account (529A account) was created in 2014 by the Achieving a Better Life Experience Act.
+The ABLE account (529A account) was created in 2014 by the Achieving a Better Life Experience Act.
 Its main purpose is to allow the families and caregivers of those with special needs and disabled individuals to save and invest funds for the care of the disabled family member, without harming eligibility for programs needed for immediate care, such as Social Security benefits, Medicaid, Medicare, and other state and federal programs that are income-based.

 - The disability must have occurred before the person was age 26.

 - The disability must meet Social Security criteria, which means that the disability has impacted the individual’s ability to work for the preceding 12 months.
 Provided that the individual began receiving Supplemental Security Income (SSI) before the age of 26, these criteria are easily met.
-If the individual is not currently receiving SSI or the disability occurred before age 26, a physician’s letter will suffice to meet the criteria.
+If the individual is not currently receiving SSI but the disability occurred before age 26, a physician’s letter will suffice to meet the criteria.

-Money put into the ABLE account is to be used for “qualified disability expenses.”
+Money put into an ABLE account is to be used for “qualified disability expenses.”
 This includes any expenses directly related to the disability and the care thereof.
 Some examples of qualified disability expenses include:

 - Legal fees